rstacruz/cheatsheets/mysql.md

 SELECT ...
 FROM ...
 WHERE condition GROUPBY field HAVING condition2 SELECT ...
 FROM ...
 WHERE condition ORDER BY field1, field2
 SELECT ...
 FROM ...
 WHERE condition ORDER BY field1, field2 DESC
 SELECT ...
+INTO #TempTable FROM ...
+WHERE condition ORDER BY field1, field2 DESC
+SELECT ...
 FROM ...
 WHERE condition LIMIT 10
 SELECT DISTINCT field1 FROM ...
 SELECT DISTINCT field1, field2 FROM ...